-There are more choices than ever to find affordable health insurance.
+There are more options than ever to find affordable health insurance.
 One can get online and quickly find websites that can provide a health insurance quote.

 But only searching for affordable health insurance can lead to gaps in your health insurance coverage.
 When looking for affordable health insurance coverage, you need to not just look at the price tag of your health insurance quote, but also understand what type of health insurance coverage you are getting.
 Below are five steps to help you not only find affordable health insurance coverage, but also help you get the most out of your health insurance coverage.

 1. What Kind of Health Insurance Coverage Do You Need?

-When you start your search for affordable health care coverage, a lot of people often go with the first cheap health insurance quote and don't do enough research to find the best health insurance coverage for their needs.
+When you start your search for affordable health care coverage, a lot of people often go with the first cheap health insurance quote and don't do enough research to find the best coverage for their needs.

 Your health insurance coverage options depend greatly on your life circumstances.
 Here are common life circumstances and their different health insurance coverage options:

-- Working: Employer (Best Choice), Independent Health Insurance Coverage (when you go to an insurance company and buy health insurance not through an employer), Health Insurance Marketplace, State-Sponsored Plan (Medicaid and CHIP), or Self-Insure
+- Working: Employer (Best Choice), independent health insurance coverage (when you go to an insurance company and buy health insurance not through an employer), Health Insurance Marketplace, a state-sponsored plan (Medicaid and CHIP), or self-insure

-- Self Employed: Private (when you go to an insurance company and buy health insurance not through an employer), Health Insurance Marketplace, State-Sponsored Plan (Medicaid and CHIP), Self-Insure
+- Self Employed: Private (when you go to an insurance company and buy health insurance not through an employer), Health Insurance Marketplace, a state-sponsored plan (Medicaid and CHIP), self-insure

 2. Choosing a Health Insurance Company

-Now that you know more about your health insurance needs, it is time to think about finding an insurance company that provides the best health insurance coverage for your needs.
+Now that you know more about your health insurance needs, it is time to think about finding an insurance company that provides the best health insurance coverage for you.
 Knowing more about the financial strength of an insurance company is a must.
-Also, the best way to find the best health insurance coverage for you is to learn how to compare key areas in health care insurance that are important to you.
+The best way to find the best health insurance coverage for you is to learn how to compare key areas in health care insurance that are important to you.